Yalies/Yalies/README.md

 `npm install` to install dependencies.

-`cp .env.template .env` to create a new `.env` file.
+Run `cp .env.template .env.development`.
 Fill in the values, which should have been provided to you by your team lead.

 `npm run dev` to start the development server.